eyoelmulugeta/Data_332-Project-1/README.md

      coord_flip()
     plot(df_4)

-The above table needed to be converter to a table to do an anylysis
+The above table needed to be converter to a table to do an anylysis.
 ![Rplot](https://user-images.githubusercontent.com/112992643/223017615-6a2a5561-70ba-4250-bb68-bad9c0e0a8e5.png)